Milofow/Milofow/Research/Cultural differences & ethics research.md

 The next questions are relatable to my current two projects: individual and group project.
 I'm going to give some context about them so the questions are more understandable.

 #### Individual project
-For my individual project I'm making a dashboard which can communicate with your smart home devices in door.
+For my individual project I'm making a dashboard which can communicate with your smart home devices.
 Like turning lamps on or off, adding new devices or grouping them.
-To make sure only the ones who need to acces it can, I have a login page before accessing the dashboard.
+To make sure that the only one who can acces this, is the person who owns it, I have a login page before accessing the dashboard.

 #### Group project
-As a group we have to create a menu application that cuts the interaction with a waiter.
+As a group we have to create a menu application that cuts the initial social interaction with a waiter.
 The customer has to scan a qr code in the restaurant to navigate to the menu online.
 From there on customers can view the menu and order.
 After their order the food and/or drinks will be delivered to their table.

 <br>